Flagsmith/flagsmith/docs/docs/deployment/overview.md

 ## Architecture

-The Flagsmith architecture is based around a simple REST API that is accessed by both SDK clients and the Flagsmith Dashboard Front End Web App.
+The Flagsmith architecture is based around a REST API that is accessed by both SDK clients and the Flagsmith Dashboard Front End Web App.

 ![Application Architecture](/img/architecture.svg)